Record usage for billing with the API

-Learn how to record and report usage for your customers.
+Learn how to record usage using the Stripe API.

-Stripe processes meter events asynchronously, so usage aggregates in meter event summaries and on upcoming invoices might not immediately reflect recently received meter events.
+You can decide how often you record usage in Stripe, for example as it occurs or in batches.
+Stripe processes meter events asynchronously, so aggregated usage in meter event summaries and on upcoming invoices might not immediately reflect recently received meter events.

 Idempotency